revyos/docs/docs/Installation/licheepi4a-windows.en.md

 Then proceed with flashing the image files

-**Note**: For a small number of boards, after executing the command, Device Manager may detect an incorrect device instead of `Android ADB Interface`.
+**Note**: For a small number of boards, after executing the command, Device Manager may detect an incorrect device instead of `Android Bootloader Interface`.
 This is due to the change in USB VID and PID of uboot, common when flashing from factory uboot to RevyOS uboot.
 Uninstall the device and reinstall the driver to resolve this.

 ```powershell
 # Replace the following three lines with the paths to the uboot, boot, root files corresponding to your board specifications, you can drag and drop the files in File Explorer to the terminal to quickly input the file paths